Cover of Onyx Storm

 • Aaric

-Navarrean prince and rider; reveals fluency in Unnbrish; attempts to take the fight but is overruled by Xaden and the priestess.
+Navarrian prince who reveals fluent Unnbrish; tries to fight but is stopped by Xaden and refused by the priestess.

 • Cat